 - Understanding the impact of domestic violence on her

 Different types of services provided by Domestic Violence Support Services

 Refuge: A refuge is a safe place where women who are experiencing domestic violence can live safely while they decide what to do next.
 There is no time limit for how long you can stay in a refuge.
 If you have children, you can take them with you to the refuge.
 Refuges are generally open 24 hours a day.
 There are 21 refuges across Ireland and staff in a refuge are able to help and support you.
 Women usually go to a refuge when they are unable to be in their homes safely.

 Helpline: A helpline is a phone number that you call to find out information to get help.
 Helplines are staffed by trained and experienced staff who can support you.
 Many SAFE Ireland members have lo-call or Freephone numbers some of which are available 24 hours a day.
-There is also a national freephone helpline which operates from 10am to 10pm every day except Christmas Day.
-Click here for Helplines
+There is also a National Freephone Helpline which operates 24 hours a day, 7 days a week including Christmas Day.
+This number is 1800 341 900 Click here for Helplines

 Telephone Support offers callers a confidential non‑judgmental listening service, where the caller can recognise if they are experiencing domestic abuse.
 They are provided with information on their options and the range of services available to them.
 A face to face meeting with a support worker may be necessary when dealing with issues, which are not practical to discuss on the phone.
 All contact with the woman is kept strictly confidential*.